 Does snore detection also pick up snoring from others?

-Yes, if you sleep with other people or even pets who snore, then your phone might measure and record snoring from that person (or pet) too.
+Yes, if you sleep with other people or pets who snore, your phone might measure and record snoring from that person (or pet) too.

 To minimize your phone picking up any snoring from others, keep your phone’s bottom microphone(s) pointing towards your head and away from others.